wting/gitsessions.vim/README.md

     let g:gitsessions_dir = '/absolute/path/'

+#### Toggle auto create session behavior

+If you want to automatically start a session on starting vim within a git repo if one doesn't already exist, you can enable this behavior:

+    let g:gitsessions_auto_create = 1

 #### Toggle auto load session behavior

 If you don't want the session to be loaded automatically when launching vim,